Apopka, Florida: Development

 Apopka is a fast-growing city and is expanding in all directions.
-Most notable are the new Lowes and Home Depot DIY stores to the north of the city on US 441 in the location of the previous Dunn Citrus grove (the stretch of 441 which runs through the city is named after Fred N. Dunn).
-Other businesses on the former Dunn Citrus site include Staples office supply and a second Chili's restaurant.
+Most notable are the new stores to the north of the city on US 441 in the location of the previous Dunn Citrus grove (the stretch of 441 which runs through the city is named after Fred N. Dunn).
 Due to the fast-paced growth of the city, a new hospital, AdventHealth Apopka, was opened in 2017.

 The John Land Apopka Expressway (Toll 414) opened on May 15, 2009, relieving some of US 441's traffic, taking the route from what is now the US 441 junction with SR 429, and then passing south of the city to rejoin US 441 at its junction with Maitland Boulevard South of the city.

 Expansion of the expressway, including an extension of Toll 414, known as Wekiva Parkway, created a junction at US 441 and Plymouth Sorrento Road.
 Master plans take the Wekiva Parkway extension further north and then east connecting to Interstate 4 at Sanford.
 The expansion is scheduled to be completed by 2023.
 It will then be the shortest route from I-4 to the Disney attractions.

 Geography

+The approximate coordinates for the City of Apopka is located at 28°42′06″N 81°31′54″W.

 Apopka is about 16 miles northwest of Downtown Orlando.

 According to the United States Census Bureau, the city has a total area of 84.4 km2.
 80.9 km2 of it is land and 3.5 km2 of it (4.15%) is water.

 Climate

+The climate in this area is characterized by hot, humid summers and generally mild winters.
+According to the Köppen climate classification, the City of Apopka has a humid subtropical climate zone (Cfa).

 Demographics

+2010 and 2020 census

+As of the 2020 United States census, there were 54,873 people, 17,312 households, and 12,822 families residing in the city.

+As of the 2010 United States census, there were 41,542 people, 14,739 households, and 10,648 families residing in the city.